Required to include TrustFence support.

 | The FIT image is the only file that’s stored in the linux partition, as it includes all the required files to boot the system. |

-6. Secure the device
+6. Close the device

-To secure the device:
+Before closing the device:

 -